- Search The Registry

 Richard W. Thompson was born in Brandenburg, Meade County, Kentucky.
 His father was an African Methodist Episcopal Zion Connection Church minister and died in 1872. later that year, he moved with his mother, Jane, to New Albany, Indiana.
-In 1875, he moved to Indianapolis where he attended public schools.
+In 1875, he moved to Indianapolis, where he attended public schools.
 His performance in school was good, but he was forced to leave school before the end of his senior year due to ill health.
 His mother was born in Jefferson County, Kentucky, and died of pleurisy at age 53.

 At that time, in connection with his school duties, he kept books for Dr. F. W. Ferree, secretary of the Marion County Board of Health.
-His work was recognized, and he was appointed by the speaker to the Indiana State Legislature as a page during the 1880–1881 session.
+His work was recognized, and the speaker appointed him to the Indiana State Legislature as a page during the 1880–1881 session.
 His nomination received the support of many legislators at the time, including Benjamin Harrison, S. Hinton, and J. T. V. Hill.

 In 1882, he became the city editor of the Indianapolis Leader.
 He then moved to the Indianapolis Freeman, where he was made an editor and the Indianapolis World.
-At different times he worked for that paper as a compositor, foreman of the mechanical department, and managing editor.
+He worked for that paper as a compositor, foreman of the mechanical department, and managing editor.
 In 1886, he turned 21 and registered as a Democrat to vote for Grover Cleveland.
 Thompson had two wives, Grace Evelyn Lucas and Ella B Gibbs, who taught together in Indianapolis Public Schools.
 In 1887 he was employed as a deputy in the office of auditor of Marion County, Indiana, under Thomas Taggart.